Our goal is for you to have the well-mannered dog of your dreams.

 Laura Pakis Davis is an experienced Certified Professional Trainer and owner/founder of Acme Canine.
 Having trained over 5,000 dogs and run a boarding and daycare facility for the past 13 years, Laura focuses her blog, Spike’s Dog Blog by Acme Canine, on training knowledge and the care and understanding of dogs.

-A member of the Dog Writer’s Association, Blog Paws, Women in the Pet Industry and the IACP, Laura shares her experience through a variety of social medias and national and local magazines.
+A member of the Dog Writer’s Association, International Association of Animal Behavior Consultants, Women in the Pet Industry and the International Association of Canine Professionals, Laura shares her experience through a variety of social media and national and local magazines.
 She is an industry expert to the media and assists dog trainers worldwide with improving their training techniques, people skills, and business knowledge.

-Laura is proficient in many areas of pet care and training.
+Laura is proficient in many areas of pet care and training and now offering her knowledge on this website through Spike’s Dog Blog.

 Well known throughout the canine community for quality training, high standards, and professionalism, Laura was nominated for the Woman of the Year in the Pet Industry, the BBB’s Integrity Award and Worthington, Ohio Chamber’s Small Business Person of the Year.
 Acme Canine received The Silver award for the 2014 Pet Age Boarding Facility of the year.

-Laura can be heard on KSCO radio in San Jose, California every Sunday at 1pm sharing her canine knowledge.
-She is also a guest speaker at the 2018 Pet Boarding and Daycare Expo West where she will present a workshop on canine body language and performing Intake Examinations.
+Laura can be heard on KSCO radio in San Jose, California every Sunday at noon Pacific time sharing her canine knowledge.
+She was a guest speaker at the 2018 Pet Boarding and Daycare Expo West where she presented workshops on canine body language and performing Intake Examinations.

 An animal lover at heart, Laura lives with Autumn (a rescued Boxer/Labrador mix) and her new dog, Miss Moneypenny (a Bluetick Coon Hound).
-Laura also has two goldfish, Flipper and Lassie, who she has trained to go through a hoop in their tank.
+Laura also has a betta fish, Blue, who she has trained to follow her finger along the tank.

 Although he crossed the Rainbow Bridge in 2015, his tips and advice live on through his humorous blogs.

-Miss Moneypenny (affectionately known as Penny) is a 3 year old Bluetick Coonhound.
+Miss Moneypenny (affectionately known as Penny) is a 4-year-old Bluetick Coonhound.
 You most likely will hear her before you see her if she is enjoying a game of chase in the yard.
-She has been taught to perform advanced obedience, scentwork, retrieval, tricks and therapy work.
-Penny also assists Laura with training client’s dogs.
+She has been taught to perform advanced obedience, scent work, retrieval, tricks, and therapy work.
+Penny is a member of the Acme Canine Comfort Dogs.
+She also assists Laura with training client’s dogs.
 She is a Guest Dog Blogger, giving her point of view on Spike’s Dog blog when the mood strikes.